DeVilhena-Paulo/KdQuery/README.rst

         # The position of the point in the space
         coordinates = (node['longitude']), node['latitude']))

-        # The dimension divided by this node
+        # The dimension of the space divided by this node
         # 0 for longitude and 1 for latitude in this case
         dimension = node['dimension']